LiroyvH/bunqJSClient/README.md

 ## Installation
 Install the library

 -edit- WARNING: This will likely download the wrong API if you intend to use the changes in this repository.
-So either download the contents of this repository instead, or download the one below and then diff the modified files (for example: examples/order_cards.js, src/Api/CardDebit.ts, src/Types/CardTypes.ts, src/Types/ProductType.ts (yeah I forgot an s in that name, sue me.))
+So either download the contents of this repository instead and create a .env file as per instructions and then run "npm install" and then "npm run build".
+OR: download the one below and then diff the modified files (for example: examples/order_cards.js, src/Api/CardDebit.ts, src/Types/CardTypes.ts, src/Types/ProductType.ts (yeah I forgot an s in that name, sue me.))

 ```bash
 yarn add @bunq-community/bunq-js-client